Welcome

 Head Teacher’s Welcome

 We recognise the challenges that families face in choosing the right school, I hope the website offers you the information you need.
-We do, however, welcome visits to the school to help you with your selection process and have planned monthly invites to prospective families so if you are interested please refer to our calendar and contact the school to book a visit.
+We do, however, welcome visits to the school to help you with your selection process and have planned tours for prospective families.
+If you are interested please contact the school to book a visit.

 If you have questions you may find our FAQs page useful.
 Our office staff are also happy to help answer any questions you may have.
-However, should you wish to ask myself a specific question then please complete the form on our contact page for the attention of (FAO) the Head Teacher.
-Alternatively call 01737 642623 and ask to speak to the Head Teacher.
+However, should you wish to ask myself a specific question then please feel free to email me at twyse@woodfield.surrey.sch.uk.

 Mrs Terri Wyse